Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

 The result browser contains the record of a test user session.
 It lists actions, request, and response details and supports error diagnosis.

+The easiest way to open the result browser is by opening the link at the bottom of the console output after you ran a single test from your IDE:

+{{< image src="user-manual/localTest_console.png" >}}
+Console output for local test run
+{{< /image >}}

-All saved results can be found in the `<testsuite>/results` directory.
+This is what you will use during test development, but also in load test setups there are results (result browsers) available (depending on your test settings, see above).
+In that case, all saved results can be found in the `<testsuite>/results` directory.
 See the lines below for details of the results subdirectory structure:

 ```txt
 ---+ results